- 1. What is an Endpoint?

 - Resource Efficiency: Does the security solution operate without significantly impacting device performance?
 Effective endpoint security should have a minimal effect on user experience.

-Discover key metrics for measuring endpoint security, like detection rate and response time: How Do I Measure Endpoint Security Effectiveness?
+Discover key metrics for measuring endpoint security: How Do I Measure Endpoint Security Effectiveness?

-Cortex XDR® from Palo Alto Networks is an advanced endpoint security solution that integrates network, endpoint, cloud, and third-party data to stop sophisticated attacks and simplify operations.
-It uses behavioral analytics, AI-driven threat detection, and comprehensive incident overview to provide top-notch endpoint security and prevent a wide range of attacks.
+Cortex XDR® from Palo Alto Networks is an advanced endpoint security solution that integrates network, endpoint, cloud, and third-party data to stop sophisticated attacks on managed and unmanaged devices.

 Endpoint Security FAQs